 I'd say for about 15 years.
 A mate of mine knew the Braid boys and suggested them and my bromance with Rob started from there! ha

 Were you surprised when Braid's asked you to model for their Instagram?

 Rob's always very honest and at the time liked my look as I started to grow my beard long.
 We'd done a few shots in the past before Instagram became big.
 I didn't expect it to lead to this though!

 Rob arranged for the amazing photographer Kim Hardy to come and take shots of a few regular customers and he conjured up some really cool pictures.
 I was scrolling through Facebook one day and came across the Apothecary 87 photo competition.
-All I had to do was upload a picture and whoever had the most votes won a photo shoot with them.
-I uploaded one of the shots (pictured right) from Kim’s shoot and it went from there really.
+All I had to do was upload a picture and whoever had the most votes won a photoshoot with them.

 Did you think that you would win?